Reprinted from an earlier post.

 I have never known of a publisher or agent who was looking for a writer with a great power suit.
 Dress in the business world is important, but in the writing world, not so much.
 Good writing will always trump a good wardrobe.
-But it is good to show you can be professional and can convey a put together image.
+But it does help to show you can be professional and can convey a put together image.
 Here’s some tips for what to wear and what not to wear at a writer’s conference if you’re a woman writer.

 Business Casual: The mode of dress for most writer’s conferences is business casual.
 Business casual usually means a pair of dress slacks or slightly flared skirt, a nice shirt or blouse, and a blazer or jacket.
 If you’re under thirty years old, blue jeans can sometimes be considered business casual but only if they’re dress jeans dressed up with a nice suit jacket.
 Dress slacks or a skirt are usually a better way to go.